NasimBahadur/Bangla-Sign-Language-Recognition/README.md

 # Bangla Sign Language Recognition
 Bangla sign recognition system is developed based on a deep learning approach named LSTM.
 As a feature extractor, Mediapipe Holistic is also used in this system.
-This system is able to work on static and dynamic both types of gestures and recognize simple or complex signs.
+This system is able to work on static and dynamic both types of gestures and recognize simple and complex signs.

 # Mediapipe Holistic
 Mediapipe Holistic extracts feature from a person's face, body, hand, and finger positions.
 Mediapipe Holistic uses specific points to monitor our facial expressions and hand movements.
 Mediapipe Holistic generates landmarks to detect the face, body, and hand.
 As a result, redundant information is automatically removed from the picture or frame of a video.
 This system saves space because it only requires a few points to be saved.  t does not introduce displacement due to lighting or distance.